The Old State House. Hartford, CT.

 Performance Summary

-As shown in the chart, it was Emerging Markets that won the week as the US led Developed Markets lower.
-Within the US, neither the Tech-heavy Nasdaq nor the more traditional stocks of the Dow Jones Industrial Average were able to best the broader S&P 500.
-From a factor perspective, all factors except Momentum outperformed the global All Country World Index (ACWI).
+As shown in the chart, it was a difficult week everywhere, but the US again suffered the worst losses and Emerging Markets held up best.
+Within the US, both the Tech-heavy Nasdaq and the more traditional stocks of the Dow Jones Industrial Average underperformed the broader S&P 500.
+From a factor perspective, all factors except Quality outperformed the global All Country World Index (ACWI).

 In The News